 Another passion point: his connection to sports, especially football (soccer).
 His Cristiano Ronaldo obsession became legendary in 2022, transforming him into the internet's loudest Ronaldo fan.

-Meeting Ronaldo in person in 2023 was a life-defining moment for Speed—a full-circle affirmation that his fame had opened unbelievable doors.
+Meeting Ronaldo in person in 2023 was a life-defining moment for Speed, a full-circle affirmation that his fame had opened unbelievable doors.
+He's since met Ronaldo multiple times, including celebrating with him after Al Nassr victories.

 Finally, Speed prides himself on being fearlessly creative.
 He's always pushing for the next outrageous idea.
 He literally wants to "livestream from outer space" with Elon Musk's help.